bitrix24/b24restdocs/api-reference/catalog/price-type/price-type-group/catalog-price-type-group-list.md

-# Get a list of price type bindings to customer groups catalog.priceTypeGroup.list
+# Get a List of Price Type Bindings to Customer Groups catalog.priceTypeGroup.list

 {% note warning "We are still updating this page" %}

-Some data may be missing — we will fill it in shortly.
+Some data may be missing — we will complete it shortly.

 {% endnote %}